Vulnerability Assessment vs Penetration Testing vs Red Teaming

 3. Reporting – Presents a baseline of issues and allows to track changes and fixes between iterations.

 During a vulnerability assessment, the vulnerabilities found are not exploited, just validated to avoid reporting false positives.
-As a result, true impact cannot be determined.
+As a result, the true impact cannot be determined.

 Penetration Testing